 Make an electronic payment from your checking or savings account without a convenience fee.
-Visit Tuition Management Systems at www.afford.com/wku, select Pay In Full and then select Pay In Full Online Using a Checking or Statement Savings Account.
+Visit Tuition Management Systems at wkw.afford.com, select Pay In Full and then select Pay In Full Online Using a Checking or Statement Savings Account.
 Note: You will be prompted to enter your social security number, not your WKU ID.